elastisys/compliantkubernetes/docs/user-guide/go-live.md

     - **Possible resolution**: Ensure the application has proper resource requests and limits (see our [user demo as an example](https://github.com/elastisys/welkin/blob/main/user-demo/deploy/welkin-user-demo/values.yaml#L51-L60)).
 - [ ] Load testing was performed while updating the application.
     - **Why?** This ensures that the application can be updated without downtime.
-    - **How?** Make a trivial change to your application, e.g., add "Lorem ipsum" in the output of some API, and redeploy.
+    - **How?** Make a trivial change to your application, e.g., add `Lorem ipsum` in the output of some API, and redeploy.
     - **Desired outcome**: Measured downtime is acceptable.
     - **Possible resolutions**: Make sure you have the right [deployment strategy](https://kubernetes.io/docs/tutorials/kubernetes-basics/update/update-intro/).
 Prefer `RollingUpdate` over `Recreate`.
 Ensure other parameters of the deployment strategy are tuned as needed.
 - [ ] Load testing was performed while doing a rolling reboot of Nodes: